CaryWill/SingleComment.nvim/README.md

 ## TODO

 - [ ] can not print lua message when selecting multi-lines in visiual mode
-- [x] single line toggle are not working right
+- [ ] single line toggle are not working right
 - [ ] support setup config(like disable, custom comment string)
 - [ ] rename module to "JustComment"
+- [ ] json file comment not right like coc.json

 ## What not support